 For further information about the projects CEJA is involved in please visit the CEJA website.

 CEJA meetings and seminars are held throughout the year.
-NFYFC attends a minimum of four meetings in Brussels – including the General Assembly – and two seminars which are usually held in other EU countries.
+NFYFC attends a minimum of four working groups in Brussels – including the General Assembly – and two seminars which are usually held in other EU countries.
 In addition to attending meetings, NFYFC also contributes to discussions via email.
 These meetings are an opportunity for our members’ views and concerns to be heard.

 For further details on the package of the CAP reform visit here.
-View comments from YFC members and the European Council of Young Farmers (CEJA) below:

 T: 02476 857 200